alexmi256/photoprism-vision/README.md

 ## License and Disclaimer

 The files in this repository are licensed under the [Apache License, Version 2.0](https://docs.photoprism.app/license/apache/) (the “License”).

+When adding dependencies, for example in `requirements.txt`, please make sure their licenses are compatible.
+While Apache 2.0 code can be used in projects distributed under the terms of the GNU General Public License (GPL) or AGPL v3, the reverse is not possible.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.